This post may contain affiliate links. Read our policy for more info.

 - Pasta board with lip for fresh pasta, pizza dough & more

 - Pastry wheel for cutting pasta, pie crust etc.

 - Citrus Juicer for juicing lemons & limes for recipes

 My Go-To Kitchen Tools

 Tall Stock Pot

-A basic that you'll definitely want when you are making pasta, soup or broth.
-For pasta, you need one big enough that the pasta is not crowded.
-I like one that is not too heavy and is taller than it is wide.
+A basic that you’ll definitely want when you are making pasta, soup or broth.
+For pasta, I like one that is not too heavy and is taller than it is wide.